endurodave/Async-SQLite/README.md

 * **Atomic Operations:** Execute a series of database operations that cannot be interrupted without locks.
 * **Isolation:** Running SQLite on a private thread ensures that database-related tasks are isolated from the main application logic, reducing the risk of thread contention or deadlock in the main application.

-A side benefit is a real-world example of a cross-threaded application using the delegate library.
+A side benefit is a real-world example of a multi-threaded application using the delegate library.

 # Asynchronous SQLite